Our chairty was founded by families just like you, who were looking to give their loved ones a safe space to develop and grow.

-After more than ten years at Kiln Farm, the unit was no longer able to meet the new demands placed upon it.
-With the support of Peter Wilson, in 2004, a £2.6-million-pound New Centre appeal was made to facilitate moving to a purpose built premises in Walnut Tree.
-Our exciting space enables us to operate in a very different way.
+After more than ten years at Kiln Farm, the unit was no longer able to meet the growing interest.
+With the support of Peter Wilson, in 2004, a £2.6-million-pound New Centre appeal was launched to enable moving to a purpose built premises in Walnut Tree.
+This exciting space now enables us to operate in a very creative way.

 Although MK SNAP remains a charity at the heart of the MK Community, we are now delighted to receive learners from the bordering counties of Bucks, Beds and Northants.
-Nowadays we have a growing number of learners with a wider variety of disabilities and with your support we continue to promote and build an Inclusive charity.
+Today we have a growing number of learners with a wider variety of disabilities and with your support we continue to promote and build an Inclusive charity.